franzpoeschel/picongpu/docs/source/usage/plugins/binningPlugin.rst

 Functor
 ^^^^^^^

+The functor is run on the GPU and constitutes the means by which the user can execute code on device while binning.
+This may be used to calculate the deposited quantity or to calculate the axis values.

 The functor needs to follow the signature shown below.
 This provides the user access to the particle or field object and with information about the :ref:`domain <usage/plugins/binningPlugin:Domain Info>`.

 The return type is defined by the user.

+The first two arguments are always the worker and the domainInfo.
+For particle binning this is followed by the particle object, and for field binning this is followed by the field object (if any).
+If extra data is passed, this is also passed as arguments.
+It is the responsibility of the user to ensure that their functors have an appropriate number and types of arguments to match the provided tuples.
+A few examples are shown below.

 For particles: